 "Ah," said the tree.
 "The Tithe."

 "Yes, the Tithe," said Tam Lin, chin in hand.
 "The Queen means for it to be me.
 She as much as said so last night.
-What am I going to do, Old Oak?"
+What am I going to do?"

 The tree thought.
-"Well," it said, "you could break the curse."
+"You could break the curse."

 Tam Lin perked up.
 "Of course!
 That would solve everything."

-"Well of course they love me," said Tam Lin.
-"But I don't think any of them, you know, Love me."
+"Of course they love me," said Tam Lin.
+"But I don't think any of them, you know, LOVE me."
 He pondered.

 "She's not like other women," said Tam Lin.
 "You could freeze beer between her tits.
-I should know, I tried it.
+I tried it once.
 Even if I got between her legs I'd be liable to freeze off my —"